usama-baloch/Shopee--Price_Matching/README.md

 4) Now After finishing steps 2 and step 3 we find the text embeddings using different techniques, I used TFIDF the concept is the same which is to find similarities, In the text we try to find similar titles.
 5) When we get the image predictions and text predictions then we just combine those and get the results.
 6) The results will be like this: Product A: A B C G, this means product A is similar to the products A, B, C, and G.

+### EDA:
+I attached a Notebook in which I have done some Data Analysis, You can download it to understand how images are similar with different ids. you can add your analysis in this to further improve it if you want.

 Extra Info: